Foreign Policy Association

-The Foreign Policy Association (formerly known as the League of Free Nations Association) is a non-profit organization founded in 1918 dedicated to inspire the American public to learn more about the world.
-The Foreign Policy Association aims to spread global awareness and understanding of foreign policy issues.
-The organization's current President & CEO is Noel V. Lateef.
+The Foreign Policy Association (FPA, formerly known as the League of Free Nations Association) is an American non-profit foreign policy organization.
+According to the FPA, the organization aims to spread global awareness and understanding of US foreign policy and global issues by informing, inspiring, and engaging with the public in community and educational forums.
+As of 2023, the organization's current President & CEO is Noel V. Lateef, who is also the longest serving President of the Foreign Policy Association.

 History

+League of Free Nations Association

-The FPA was founded in 1918 as the "League of Free Nations Association".
-Under the chairmanship of journalist Paul Underwood Kellogg, it was formed by 41 Americans to support US President Woodrow Wilson's efforts to achieve a just peace, with his speech and proposal of the Fourteen Points, which included the idea of a world organization, later to be called the League of Nations.
-It was also to increase support for United States membership in the world body that was then being discussed and laid out in the Versailles Treaty and the Paris Peace Conference, 1919, with the "Big Four" representatives dominating the many representatives of the nations formerly at war: President Woodrow Wilson of the US, Prime Minister David Lloyd George of the United Kingdom, Premier Georges Clemenceau of the France and Prime Minister Vittorio Emanuele Orlando of Italy following the Armistice ending combat in World War I. It also included future influential Americans from both sides of the political spectrum, John Foster Dulles and Eleanor Roosevelt.
+The FPA was founded in 1918 as the "League of Free Nations Association."
+Under the chairmanship of journalist Paul Underwood Kellogg, it was formed by 41 Americans to support US President Woodrow Wilson's efforts to achieve a "just peace", with his speech and proposal of the Fourteen Points, which included the idea of a world organization, later to be called the League of Nations.
+Although the League of Nations ultimately failed, it did help pave the way for the success of the United Nations.
+The FPA also sought to increase support for United States membership in the world body that was then being discussed and laid out in the Versailles Treaty and the Paris Peace Conference, 1919, with the "Big Four" representatives dominating the many representatives of the nations formerly at war: President Woodrow Wilson of the US, Prime Minister David Lloyd George of the United Kingdom, Premier Georges Clemenceau of France, and Prime Minister Vittorio Emanuele Orlando of Italy following the Armistice ending combat in World War I. It also included future influential Americans from both major political parties, John Foster Dulles and Eleanor Roosevelt.

-Following the failure of the United States Senate to ratify the Treaty and membership in the League during various debate sessions with votes taken in 1919 and early 1920, and also later through the results of the Presidential Election of 1920, it was later reconstituted in 1923 as the Foreign Policy Association.
+The United States Senate refused to ratify the Treaty of Versailles and membership of the League of Nations during various debate sessions with votes taken in 1919 and early 1920.
+Later following the election Republican President Warren G. Harding in the Presidential Election of 1920, the prospect of the US joining the League of Nations vanished.
+The League of Free Nations Association launched a bulletin in 1920.
+In 1921 the organisation changed its name to the Foreign Policy Association, and renamed its bulletin the News Bulletin of the Foreign Policy Association.